 Slow Travel, or the art of slow travel

-The concept of Slow Travel Tips"Slow Travel" stands for a trend that more and more travelers are following when planning their vacation.
-Gone are the days when you scoured the highlights of a country, ticked off your to-do list and then told at home that you “know” a country.
-Germany in three days, America in two weeks or the whole world in three months - something like that leaves a stale feeling, a feeling of dissatisfaction, the knowledge of having missed something.
-Well, you have seen places that you know at home from numerous photos, from an infinite number of television documentaries, from travel guides or from stories by well-known acquaintances.
-Somehow, however, there is always the question of what is hidden behind the facade.
+The term slow travel stands for one trend, which more and more travelers are following when planning their vacation.
+Gone is the time for them to go through the highlights of a country, tick off their to-do lists and then tell at home that they “know” a country.
+Germany in three days, America in two weeks or the whole world in three months - something like that leaves a stale feeling, a feeling of dissatisfaction, the knowledge that you have missed something.
+Well, you've seen places that you know at home from numerous photos, from an infinite number of television documentaries, from travel guides or from stories from well-known people who travel a lot.
+Somehow, however, there always remains the question of what is hidden behind the facade.
 Is there anything else to discover around the next corner?
-What drives them Humans at which one meets?
+What is she doing Humans who one meets?
 These are questions that many are asking themselves more and more frequently.
 Traveling slowly helps.

 What is Slow Travel?